rebelsky/sams-assorted-musings-reflections/grinnell-trads-bakery-run.md

 walking downtown to Danish Maid bakery at about 4am, right when the donuts and other baked goods were coming out of the oven, to get the freshest possible donuts.
 There was even an official bakery run during orientation week.
-Although I never participated in the bakery runs, I generally liked the concept of them.
-They were a silly tradition that did not involve alcohol and were not too harmful [1], and they helped connect students with downtown [2].
+Although I never participated in the bakery runs [1], I generally liked the concept of them.
+They were a silly tradition that did not involve alcohol and were not too harmful [2], and they helped connect students with downtown [3].

 However, that tradition is now long gone.
 First, some Tutorial professors discouraged their tutees from staying up (or waking up) to do the bakery run during orientation?
 Why?
-Ideally, one should go to bed and get up the same time each day [3], and they worried that bakery run discouraged students from developing good habits.
-Then, it disappeared from orientation, presumably for similar reasons [4].
+Ideally, one should go to bed and get up the same time each day [4], and they worried that bakery run discouraged students from developing good habits.
+Then, it disappeared from orientation, presumably for similar reasons [5].
-Two or three years ago, Danish Maid closed [5].
+Two or three years ago, Danish Maid closed [6].

 Do students still stay up until 3am?
 Yes.
 In fact, some student groups now run 3am pancake breaks during [week fourteen](naming-week-14) and